obfuscatedgenerated/pascal_strings/README.md

 ## Examples of use cases

 They can be found in a variety of programs, but the most famously known implementation is in *Microsoft Excel* (accurate as of [2010](https://stackoverflow.com/questions/492384/how-to-find-the-size-of-an-array-from-a-pointer-pointing-to-the-first-element-a#comment3358256_492428)).

+## One big drawback

+As a single unsigned integer takes up 1 byte, the size is limited to 255 characters.